 3. Frank McCourt: Angela’s Ashes

 This is the absolute show stopping and heart wrenching story of growing up penniless in Ireland with an alcoholic father.
 That doesn’t sound like much fun does it?
-But it is very entertaining and rewarding.
+But it is a very entertaining and rewarding memoir due to McCourts astonishing mastery of the form.

 Simone was in a tight circle of literary friends that included Sartre and Camus, and the work follows a group of French intellectuals from the end of World War 2 until the middle 1950s.
 It’s an absolutely cracking read and dripping with insight and important political commentary including foundational feminist intellectual work.

-Hemingway spent some time in France during his early years as a writer, in the company of many others astonishing writers!
-This is the story of those formative years.
+Hemingway spent some time in France during his early years as a writer, in the company of many others astonishing writers.
+This memoir is the story of those formative years.

 Here is the quote the title comes from “If you are lucky enough to have lived in Paris as a young man, then wherever you go for the rest of your life, it stays with you, for Paris is a movable feast.”